sarahquadri/Examples/README.md

    a "taste" of Machine Learning,  I'll be adding a program that takes CSV files from individual sensors and combines data.

 3. Group Project Checklist:
    Project Management Guide to facilitate time management and the successful completion of group project milestones in the CSU East Bay Statistics Department.

+4. Excel:
+   Pivot Table: Titanic Data  I created som pivot tables to get some insight on survivors of the Titanic; the data is the          training set data that the Kaggle provided for teh Titanic competition.